soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

    ![Searching for the Event Hubs in the Azure Marketplace.](media/search-event-hubs.png "Search Event Hubs")

-5. Configure the event hub as follows, and press the **Create** button:
+5. Configure the event hub as follows, and select the **Create** button:

    | Field          | Value                                 |
    | -------------- | ------------------------------------- |